oakestra/USENIX-ATC23-Oakestra-Artifacts/README.md

 # Oakestra USENIX ATC 2023 Artifacts

-This repository contains the artifacts, including experiments and graphs, for the paper:
+This repository contains the artifacts for the paper:

 ### Oakestra: A Lightweight Hierarchical Orchestration Framework for Edge Computing